Selph-Made-Solutions/CODStatusBot/README.md

 3. Navigate to the Application tab, then Cookies.
 4. Find the cookie named `ACT_SSO_COOKIE` associated with the Activision domain.

 **Important:** Keep your SSO cookie confidential and do not share it with anyone.
+The bot will notify you when your cookie is about to expire, allowing you to update it in time.

 ## Support

-If you encounter any issues or have questions, please contact the bot developer through Discord or the platform where you discovered this bot.
+If you encounter any issues or have questions, please use the `/feedback` command to contact the bot developer or reach out through the platform where you discovered this bot.

 ## Note on Data Privacy

 The bot stores minimal data necessary for its operation, including account titles, SSO cookies, and status logs.
 This data is used solely for the purpose of monitoring account status and providing notifications.
 The bot does not share this data with any third parties.
-Users can use the provided commands to delete their data from the bot at any time, ensuring that no data is left afterwards.
+Users can use the `/removeaccount` command to delete their data from the bot at any time.

 ## Disclaimer